nathanguillaumin/discover-netlify/README.md

 * Deploy the project on Netlify

-## Deployment

-* Link to the website deployed on Netlify : [Link]()

-## Quête Netlify - Odyssey
+## Quest Netlify - Odyssey

-* Vous pouvez visiter mon application déployée sur Netlify via ce lien: https://epic-lamport-16673b.netlify.com/
+* You can visit my website application by clicking on the following link: https://epic-lamport-16673b.netlify.com/